clpalomi/speech-graphs/README.md

 - Average shortest path length when the undirected graph is connected
 - Diameter when the undirected graph is connected
 - Mentions per word

+## Project reference

+In the context of studying coreference in psychotic discourse, this project references [Palominos, C. (2022). *Coreference delays in psychotic discourse: widening the temporal window*. *Schizophrenia Bulletin*, 10(12345678), 10-1093](https://academic.oup.com/schizophreniabulletin/article/49/Supplement_2/S153/7083526)

 ## Why calculations run in the browser